 The work is Stanislavski-based, and you’ll be introduced to the core intellectual, imaginative and physical skills that you will need to learn and develop.
 Your first year provides a foundation, allowing you to develop a methodological approach to psychophysical acting.

+The course provides both practical, studio-based, seminar and lecture-based learning.
 Throughout your first year you will also attend movement, voice and singing classes.
-These are highly practical classes that aim to provide you with the specific skills and experiences that will further support your work on the acting units and will introduce you to the particularities of these individual disciplines.
+These are highly practical classes that aim to provide you with the specific skills and experiences that will further support your work.

 Level 5 (Second Year)